raazeved/IaaC/README.md

 ## II - IT VDC Entrepreneurship and Startups Revolutions

-## We are in the Tech Opportunities Edge
+## There are several Tech and Innovatives Opportunities in the market
+There a challenge to decrease time-to-market to roll out yours products, project and serveces in order to improving your Custormers Experience (CX).
+Follows bellow the PO/PM attention for Digital MVP Funnel.
 ![DPD1](https://github.com/raazeved/Digital_Platform_Datacenters/blob/master/readme/Startup_Piramid.png)

-### 1 - Organize your Dev Flow - Design Ideas-Build-Deploy- review with Clients
+### 1 - Organizing your Dev Flow for (1) Design Ideas (2) Build It (3)Deploy It (4)review with Clients (5) Add sth more & Run again

 Somehow, your new business model could give back productivity and effectiveness for your code within github|gitlab or Bitbucket depends on your abilities to rollout your idea inside Global Datacenters.
 ![DPD2](https://github.com/raazeved/Digital_Platform_Datacenters/blob/master/readme/AppLifecycleMgmt-DevOps-Code.png)

 And it's might generating the opportunity to life your apps in the real world and earn some money back advance your family.

-### 2 - MY Datacenter Background was started in 1992s
+### 2 - MY Datacenter Background - I started in 1992s

 Despite I'd been a Dev Dbase-Clipper since 1992, I started my IT Tech Professional career in 1994 in Arbame Company in the CPD (1) area, it was working with LABO Cobol Systems.
 ![DPD3](https://github.com/raazeved/Digital_Platform_Datacenters/blob/master/readme/CRAC_Design.jpeg)